 Even in the most technical aspects of our team's activities, people have the same needs.
 Katrina is available and understanding in helping our clients.

-Alan Brasher, our Archival and Record Manager is responsible for checking-in, organizing and storing any evidence that we may need to use for our cases.
-He researches information that may prove beneficial to us and to our clients.
-Also, he is in charge of organizing large numbers of documents for case related projects.
+Alan Brasher, our Archival and Record Manager, is responsible for checking in, organizing, and storing any evidence that we may need to use for our cases.
+In addition, he researches information that may prove beneficial to our clients and us.
+Also, he is in charge of organizing large numbers of documents for case-related projects.
 His job includes maintaining the paperwork, documents, X-rays for all of our clients in all of our cases.
-If there were only three words to describe Alan's job they would be "Always very busy!", but that is not uncommon in our working environment.
-In our experience, great success is a result of many hours of dedicated work.
+If there were only three words to describe Alan's job, they would be "Always very busy!" but that is not uncommon in our working environment.

-"If a job can be described as demanding and rewarding in the same time, mine is certainly one of those.
+"If a job can be described as demanding and rewarding at the same time, mine is certainly one of those.
 I like handling checks and balances just as much as speaking to the clients.
-Keeping everything in balance in a firm with intense activity can sometimes be sort of a challenge."Our Difference
+However, keeping everything in balance in a firm with intense activity can sometimes be challenging."

 Some of our team members have been with the firm from the very beginning.
-Wanda Dailey, our Accounts Manager, has been with us from the start, dealing with accounts, payroll and financial reports on a daily basis for the past 25 years.
+For example, Wanda Dailey, our Accounts Manager, has been with us from the start, dealing with accounts, payroll, and financial reports daily for the past 25 years.
 Although her job deals mainly with accounting, she also answers questions from clients.

 "Although I never speak with clients, I help the team with the information system, improving the staff’s ability to help them.
-My satisfaction is to see the staff use the things I've designed and built, and directly contributing to the growth of the firm."Our Difference
+My professional satisfaction is to see the staff use the things I've designed and built and directly contribute to the firm's growth."

-Automating people’s jobs is what Adam McDermott, ELG's Information Systems Manager does on a daily basis at his job.
+Automating people’s jobs is what Adam McDermott, ELG's Information Systems Manager, does daily at his job.
 Since 2008, when he started working for ELG as a temp, he continually builds and optimizes our case management database/system to improve workflow and maximize the value of each case.